Skip to main content

 Let’s break this down:

-• To embed GraphQL within Javascript, we put a string literal marked with the graphql`` tag.
-This tag allows the Relay compiler to find and compile the GraphQL within a Javascript codebase.
+• To embed GraphQL within JavaScript, we put a string literal marked with the graphql`` tag.
+This tag allows the Relay compiler to find and compile the GraphQL within a JavaScript codebase.

 • Our GraphQL string consists of a query declaration with the keyword query and then a query name.
+Note that the query name must begin with the module name (in this case Newsfeed).

 • Inside the query declaration are fields, which specify what information to query for: